 In addition, a duo of large multinational financial institutions–Banco do Brasil and Banco Bradesco–service and support international trade transactions made by exporters.

 To give some international trade perspective on recent company performance, the overall value of Brazilian exports rose by 6.6% from US$225.1 billion in 2014 to $239.9 billion during 2018.
 Year over year, Brazil’s total exported goods appreciated by 10.2% from 2017 to 2018.

-In the analysis below, we compare Brazil’s top 10 export companies based on asset values, sales and profitability as of May 2016.
+In the analysis below, we compare Brazil’s top 10 exports-oriented companies based on asset values, sales and profitability as of December 2018.
 Also presented is the Brazilian city where each business has its headquarters.

 Brazil’s Top 10 Major Export Companies

 Below are Brazil’s biggest export-oriented companies organized by asset value.
 Shown within parentheses is the primary industry in which each company operates.
 Also shown is the change in asset value as of December 2018 compared to 2017.

 - Banco do Brasil (regional bank): US$412.8 billion, down -4.1% from 2017